Statutory duty of academies

 Lateness to Lessons All pupils who arrive late to lesson should have their mark updated from N to L on the register.
 Pupil lateness should be reported to the HOY.

 Role of Parent/Carer

 What can parents/carers do to help?

-- Ensure your child attends school every day and on time.
+- Ensure the pupil attends school every day and on time.

-- If your child is not well enough to attend, contact the school by 9am on the first day of absence.
+- If the pupil is not well enough to attend, contact the school by 9am on the first day of absence.

 - Try to make dental and medical appointments outside of school time or at weekends.